Platform Launching Q1 2026

 Business Energy Switching: Why It Takes Weeks

 Switching business energy suppliers is often described as a “fossilised” process.
-While the logistical transfer of your meter only takes between 5 and 21 days, the administrative nightmare leading up to that moment - dealing with brokers, chasing bills, and decoding complex quotes - can drag on for weeks.
+We’ve written about why business energy switching is so difficult - the short version is that while the logistical transfer of your meter only takes between 5 and 21 days, the administrative nightmare leading up to that moment - dealing with brokers, chasing bills, and decoding complex quotes - can drag on for weeks.

 Most SMEs avoid switching because of this friction.
 They fear the admin spiral of hunting down paperwork and navigating aggressive sales calls.